-- To provide for a variety of recreational and social opportunities in the community. - To offer a linked network of open spaces to promote biking, walking and other activities throughout the community. - Integrate and enhance natural open space features. - Create safe and comfortable open spaces.
+- Provide for a variety of recreational and social opportunities in the community. - Offer a linked network of open spaces to promote biking, walking and other activities throughout the community. - Integrate and enhance natural open space features. - Create safe and comfortable open spaces.

-4.1(a) Open space should be designed for four season use and accommodate both passive and active recreation opportunities.

-- 4.1(b) The southeast wetland and surrounding natural vegetation shall be retained and incorporated into the open space network and educational and interpretive elements, such as descriptive signs, shall be provided. - 4.1(c) A system of local and regional pathways shall be incorporated within linear open spaces to enhance circulation. - 4.1(d) The wet ponds should be naturalized to encourage biodiversity and to seamlessly integrate into the open space network and enhance it as a feature. - 4.1(e) Municipal Reserve dedication shall be a minimum of 10% of developable lands within the plan area. - 4.1(f) Plant material in open space and boulevards should be Chinook hardy with a preference for native species. - 4.1(g) Credit for Municipal Reserve should be considered for linear open space containing pipeline easements provided the linear open space includes a pathway that adheres to Town standards. - 4.1(h) Multifamily land uses should be located in close proximity to the regional pathway system and have access to open space features. - 4.1(g) A school site will be located in the southwest portion of the community.

-Figure 7: Open Space Concept
+- 4.1(a) Open space should be designed for four season use and accommodate both passive and active recreation opportunities. - 4.1(b) The southeast wetland and surrounding natural vegetation shall be retained and incorporated into the open space network and educational and interpretive elements, such as descriptive signs, shall be provided. - 4.1(c) A system of local and regional pathways shall be incorporated within linear open spaces to enhance circulation. - 4.1(d) The wet ponds should be naturalized to encourage biodiversity and to seamlessly integrate into the open space network and enhance it as a feature. - 4.1(e) Municipal Reserve dedication shall be a minimum of 10% of developable lands within the plan area.
+Dedication of municipal reserve over 10% is considered voluntary and compensation from the Town to the landowner for the over-dedication of municipal reserve is deemed to be \$1. - 4.1(f) Plant material in open space and boulevards should be Chinook hardy with a preference for native species. - 4.1(g) Credit for Municipal Reserve should be considered for linear open space containing pipeline easements provided the linear open space includes a pathway that adheres to Town standards. - 4.1(h) Multifamily land uses should be located in close proximity to the regional pathway system and have access to open space features. - 4.1(i) A school site shall be in the southwest portion of the community as shown on Figure 7: Open Space Concept.
+It shall comprise a 5.25-acre building envelope and a minimum of 8.30 acres in total.
+The landowner and the municipality agree to execute an agreement that ensures the school site is ready to meet Provincial funding requirements, in alignment with the Rocky View School Division's capital plan. - 4.1(j) A Landscaping Plan for public and private open spaces should be required prior to the endorsement of the applicable plan of subdivision or the issuance of a Development Permit. - 4.1(k) Open space amenities throughout the plan should be programmed to service a wide variety of ages and abilities, providing active and passive activities that are ideally year-round. - 4.1 (I) The linear Municipal Reserve at the eastern boundary of the community may be suitable for a dog park, to be determined at the applicable subdivision.
+The dog park should be located along the pathway network.
+Any offleash dog park shall be fully enclosed with consideration given to providing separate, enclosed off-leash areas for large and small dogs.